nicobenz/GameStudies-ActionRequests/README.md

 - Also, sometimes random characters from other scripts appear in English words:
   - [02:00:54.620 --> 02:00:56.620]  I'm inешema.
   - [01:57:40.340 --> 01:57:42.340]  The flank already美元!
+- How to merge documents that were covered by more than one channel?
+Optimally, transcripts of different channels have different errors and artifacts that will be reduced or even balanced out by merging.
+But how to calculate something like the mean of a document?
+Maybe treat them as individual games till the end and then get the mean of their TF-IDF scores?